benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 {% endhighlight %}
 <br/>

-Define our subscribe function which takes a function `f: (String, Any) => Option[Unit]` and a `name` representing the entity creating the subscription.
+Now we define our subscribe function which takes a function `f: (String, Any) => Option[Unit]` and a `name` to represent the entity creating the subscription.
+Note that we are using the [Option][9] monad as a return type here (equivalent to [Haskell][7] [Maybe][8]).
 Create our `props` [Props][6] object which is merely a configuration class for the creation of Actors.
-Our `props` constructor takes the `Subscriber` we defined earlier, plus the function argument `f` which we in turn use to create our subscriber.
+Our `props` constructor takes an instance of the `Subscriber` class we defined earlier, plus the function argument `f` which we in turn use to create our subscriber.
 Finally, we register this subscriber with the `system.eventStream` and start listening for messages.

 {% highlight scala %}
 def subscribe(f: (String, Any) => Option[Unit], name: String) = {